Terms and Conditions

 3.1 Consumers generally have the right of withdrawal.

-3.2 More information about the right of withdrawal can be found in the seller's cancellation policy.
+3.2 Further information on the right of withdrawal can be found in the seller's cancellation policy.

 4) Prices and payment conditions